rhine3/ebird_region_redirect/README.md

 ## About

-Currently, the Overview page highlights only species eBirded in the current month and to summarize recent checklists and media.
+Currently, the eBird Overview page for regions/hotspots highlights only species eBirded in the current month.
+It also summarizes recent checklists and media.

-This extension redirects to the previous default, which is a list of all species eBirded in all years, sorted by most recently observed.
+Instead, this extension redirects to show the information that used to be the default: a list of all species eBirded in all years, sorted by most recently observed.

-If you pin this extension in your browser toolbar, you can enable or disable redirects, e.g., if you experience a glitch or if you want to see the current Overview page.
+If you want to stop redirecting temporarily, you can do so by pinning the extension in your browser toolbar and toggling redirects on or off.

 ## Developer installation